PET for bone imaging: Dose correction and data accuracy

+Image reconstruction and quantification

+The PET data are processed using various frame durations to accurately capture both the early rapid changes and the later slower changes in tracer distribution.
+Corrections for physical factors such as scatter, random coincidences, dead time, and attenuation are applied during reconstruction.
+Quantitative analysis can be performed using either two-dimensional (2D) or three-dimensional (3D) image reconstruction methods.
+Each has strengths and limitations.
+3D reconstruction generally provides better visualization due to higher sensitivity but may introduce variability in measured activity across the field of view.
+In contrast, 2D reconstruction offers more uniform sensitivity, which may make it more reliable for quantitative analysis.
+Thus, the choice of reconstruction method can impact the accuracy of tracer uptake measurements.

-Measuring SUV
+Measuring SUV using static PET images

 Definition

 The standardized uptake value (SUV) is defined as tissue concentration (KBq/ml) divided by activity injected normalized for body weight.

 Appropriateness

 The SUV measured from the large ROI smooths out the noise and, therefore, more appropriate in [18F]NaF bone studies as the radiotracer is fairly uniformly taken up throughout the bone.
 The measurement of SUV is easy, cheap, and quicker to perform, making it more attractive for clinical use.
 It has been used in diagnosing and assessing the efficacy of therapy.
 SUV can be measured at a single site, or the whole skeleton using a series of static scans and restricted by the small field-of-view of the PET scanner.

 Known Issues

 The SUV has emerged as a clinically useful, albeit controversial, semi-quantitative tool in PET analysis.
 Standardizing imaging protocols and measuring the SUV at the same time post-injection of the radiotracer, is necessary to obtain a correct SUV because imaging before the uptake plateau introduces unpredictable errors of up to 50% with SUVs.
 Noise, image resolution, and reconstruction do affect the accuracy of SUVs, but correction with phantom can minimize these differences when comparing SUVs for multi-centre clinical trials.
 SUV may lack sensitivity in measuring response to treatment as it is a simple measure of tracer uptake in bone, which is affected by the tracer uptake in other competing tissues and organs in addition to the target ROI.